How self-advocacy helped me fight for my rights in college

 But I refused to give up.
 All throughout high school I had been encouraged to become a self-advocate.

 I was encouraged to be involved in my IEP meetings, to know my strengths and weaknesses and to stand up for my right to an equal and productive education.

 So, with the help of my special education teacher, I signed up at the ASU Disability Resource Center (DRC).
 This turned out to be one of my favorite places on campus because of the strong sense of community I felt with the other students there.

 The disability services and accommodations had been very helpful my freshman year at ASU.
 I felt prepared mentally and academically for the math courses at the community college.
 My tutors and mentors were ready to help me, and ASU had sent paperwork to the community college to ensure I would receive disability services there as well.

 When the trigonometry professor refused to accommodate me, I reached out to the community college’s disability services office.
 I also talked to the dean of students.
 I looked for and found the people at the school who were empowered and prepared to step in when issues like this arise.
 And the end result is that the professor had to take a Disability 101 course.

 I ended up doing well in the class.
 But my experience made me think about how many students might go through a situation like the one I went through but don’t have the support I did.
 So many students don’t even know there are disability services.

-Midway through my second year at ASU, mostly what I feel is resilient.
+Now midway through my second year at ASU, I feel resilient.
 But I know what it’s like to feel broken and to feel diminished by someone who is supposed to support you.
 I also feel a sense of accomplishment that I learned to stand up for my rights and for my education no matter the challenge or the situation.